Kirura99/TaskAsp/README.md

   -  Products
   -  Orders

-Validatio with DataAnnotations and client-side scripts LINQ
+Validatio with DataAnnotations and client-side scripts.
+LINQ.
-Cascade delete  when a client is deleted, all their orders are removed MVC architecture
+Cascade delete  when a client is deleted, all their orders are removed.
+MVC architecture.

 **Technologies**
 C# / .NET 9